blogosfair/How-much-meta-learning-is-in-image-to-image-translation/_posts/2022-12-01-how-much-meta-learning-is-in-image-to-image-translation.md

 ---
 layout: distill
 title: How much meta-learning is in image-to-image translation?
-description: ...in which we apply meta-learning literature to a paper studying how well CNNs deal with nuisance transforms in a class-imbalanced setting and find a surprising amount of similarity - from meta-information to loss functions.
+description: ...in which we find a connection between meta-learning literature and a paper studying how well CNNs deal with nuisance transforms in a class-imbalanced setting.
+Closer inspection reveals a surprising amount of similarity - from meta-information to loss functions.
 date: 2022-12-01
 htmlwidgets: true